Shmilowitz/PythonHomicide/README.md

 Synopsis
 =============
-This is our solution for the python exercise about Homicide Reports US 1980-2014.
+This is our solutions for the python exercise about Homicide Reports US 1980-2014.

 Questions asked
 -------